 Council Member Appointment Process

 The Governor appoints board and advisory committee members for numerous positions on state agencies and other entities, including TCDD.
-If you are interested in serving in any of these positions, you must complete an application and mail it to the Office of the Texas Governor Contact Info.
+If you would like to serve in any of these positions, you must complete an application and mail it to the Office of the Texas Governor Contact Info.
 The appointments staff is especially interested in recruiting qualified applicants who reflect the state’s cultural, ethnic and geographic diversity.

 Council Member Application

-If you are interested in applying to serve on the Council, follow the instructions on the Office of the Texas Governor Appointments Application Process webpage.
+If you would like to apply to serve on the Council, follow the instructions on the Office of the Texas Governor Appointments Application Process webpage.
 The Governor’s office will send you an acknowledgement when your application is received.
 When it is time for the Governor to make an appointment in which you have expressed interest, the background and qualifications of all applicants are reviewed.